Students will be required to:

 How to Enroll in Seminary

 After enrollment, students register for specific classes.
+See the website calendar.

 Part 1: Five required classes